Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: The Cosmic Duets large program

 \subsubsection{Image extraction}

 For each target, we extracted a white-light image by summing up all spectral channels.
 Figure~\ref{fig:cubes_AGN} shows cut-outs of the 16 double systems (lensed or dual AGN) with logarithmic scaling to enhance faint sources.
 The separation between the components is indicated in each panel.
-Figure~\ref{fig:cubes_quads} shows the three quadruple systems, with the radius of the smallest circle encompassing all four AGN (Einstein radius, $R_E$) indicated.
-All 30 observed systems are resolved into multiple point sources with separations ranging from $0.2''$ to $0.8''$, confirming the success of the GMP selection method.
-Figure~\ref{fig:dual_lensed_sep} shows the distribution of dual AGN and lensed systems from this sample and from \citet{Scialpi24}, all observed with MUSE–NFM, as a function of projected separation.
+Figure~\ref{fig:cubes_quads} shows the three quadruply imaged systems, with the radius of the smallest circle encompassing AGN images (Einstein radius, $R_E$) indicated.
+All 30 observed systems are resolved into multiple point sources with angular separations ranging from $0.2''$ to $0.8''$, confirming the success of the GMP selection method.
+Figure~\ref{fig:dual_lensed_sep} shows the distribution of dual AGN and lensed systems from this sample and from \citet{Scialpi24}, all observed with MUSE–NFM, as a function of projected separation and redshift.

-\subsubsection{Spectral Extraction}
+\subsubsection{Spectral extraction}

 All spectra were extracted using a fixed 5~pixel-radius (0.125$''$) circular aperture, chosen to match the typical FWHM of the PSF across all wavelengths.
-For J2344--4259 and J0530--3730, a smaller aperture of 4~pix was used because the components are closer than $0.25''$.
-This choice optimizes the trade-off between flux recovery and contamination from the companion sources.
-The extracted spectra are independent, with flux uncertainties of $\sim 10\%$.
+For~J2344--4259~and~J0530--3730, a smaller aperture of 4~pix~was used because the components are closer than $0.25''$.
+This choice optimizes the trade-off between flux recovery and contamination from the companion sources.~The extracted spectra are independent, with flux uncertainties of~$\sim10\%$.

-To assess whether aperture extraction is affected by cross-contamination, we performed an independent test using profile-fitting extraction with Gaussian and Moffat models.
-A white-light image was created by summing all spectral channels, and fitted with two Gaussians to obtain initial estimates for the centroids and widths ($\sigma_x$, $\sigma_y$).
+To assess whether aperture extraction is affected by cross-contamination \citep{Husemann18, pfeifle23_dual}, we performed an independent test using profile-fitting extraction with Gaussian and Moffat models.
+A white-light image was created by summing all spectral channels, and fit with two Gaussians to obtain initial estimates for the centroids and widths ($\sigma_x$, $\sigma_y$).
 Because the sources are very close, we fixed their relative separation and imposed common widths, as PSF variations at this scale are negligible compared to flux uncertainties.

 Using these initial parameters, we then fit two Gaussians independently in each spectral channel.
-The resulting fitted parameters –– the widths ($\sigma_{x,\mathrm{fit}}, \sigma_{y,\mathrm{fit}}$) and amplitude ($A_{\mathrm{fit}}$) –– were smoothed as a function of wavelength by fitting a polynomial of degree 3, in order to remove outliers caused by noisy or bad channels.
-The flux of each component was then computed as:
+The resulting fit parameters, the widths ($\sigma_{x,\mathrm{fit}}, \sigma_{y,\mathrm{fit}}$) and amplitude ($A_{\mathrm{fit}}$), were smoothed as a function of wavelength by fitting a polynomial of degree 3, in order to remove outliers caused by noisy or bad channels.
+The flux of each component was then computed as